calliecameron/markdown-makefile/tests/test1/test1.md

 > This is a quote block.
 It should be indented slightly
 > and shouldn't contain a line break.

+Test.

 > | This is a quoted line block.
 It should be indented slightly
 > | and have a *line break* after 'slightly', and **formatting**.

+Test.

-> | “These literal double curly quotes, used where smart
+> | \“These literal double curly quotes, used where smart
 > | quotes gets it wrong, curl the right way even though
-> | they're on different lines.”
+> | they're on different lines.\”

+Test.

-> | ‘These literal single curly quotes, used where smart
+> | \‘These literal single curly quotes, used where smart
 > | quotes gets it wrong, curl the right way even though
-> | they're on different lines.’
+> | they're on different lines.\’

 After this line there should be stars.